Bug report #14711

 Recently here have also more fixes about similar problems in shapefiles, you may want to try qgis master and check if this issue is also fixed.

-#6 Updated by Jamie Portman over 3 years ago
+#6 Updated by Jamie Portman almost 4 years ago

 - Status changed from Closed to Reopened